Eyes on Music: Workshop and Scholarships

 In ethnomusicological studies, the audiovisual component is becoming largely preponderant in field studies as well as in the production of documents and their diffusion.
 The camera has now replaced the tape-recorder in most documentation activities and digital technology has made high-quality audiovisual documents accessible for archiving, analysis and publication purposes.
 Films are used by ethnomusicologists not only for the production of documentaries, but also for popularising, teaching, and the creation of multimedia archives.
 This great proliferation of audiovisual technologies has not been accompanied, however, by adequate training of researchers.
 In the universities, the small number of teachers and few resources means that, in most cases, it is not possible to teach fieldwork and procedures for the documentation, analysis and editing of audiovisual products in a satisfactory way.

 1) An annual research scholarship of 5,000 euros to be assigned to a young researcher to make a documentary on an ethnomusicological theme.
-Projects received by means of a call for applications will be judged by a panel of three experts.
-The winner will undertake to make the documentary, which will be screened publicly in Venice the following year.
-A copy of the material produced during the making of the film will remain in the IISMC Archive.
-The scholarship is offered by Fondazione di Venezia.
+Projects received by means of a call for applications have been judged by a panel of three experts: Leonardo D’Amico; Francesco Giannattasio and Giovanni Giuriati.
+The scholarship, offered by Fondazione di Venezia, has been assigned to Dr. Christopher Ballengee (LA, USA), who is working on a documentary on traditional music – and percussion in particular – from Trinidad de Tobago.

 2) A workshop in the field of visual ethnomusicology.
-For a week, two experts will hold an intensive workshop with a selected number of participants on a relevant topic of audiovisual documentation in ethnomusicology (e.g. audiovisual documentation of fieldwork, documentaries, video documentation for analytical purposes, visual representation of analysis and post-production).
-An integral part of the workshop will be the documentation of a musical event organised by the IISMC in the same week.
-The participants (a maximum of ten) selected through a call for applications will be offered accommodation in a residence and lunches.
+For a week, two experts – Dr. Simone Tarsitani (Durham University) and Dr. Marco Lutzu (Università di Cagliari) will hold an intensive workshop with a selected number of participants on a relevant topic: The audiovisual documentation of fieldwork.
+An integral part of the workshop will be the documentation of a musical event organized by the IISMC in the same week: the Concert performed by Sunanda Sharma.

 For further information on the calls for applications and other queries: